 These Old Fashioned Lemon Squares have a tart, tangy, sweet curd-like filling layered over a rich, buttery shortbread crust.
 This melt-in-your-mouth vintage lemon bar recipe from my own Betty Crocker cookbook collection has become one of many family favorites passed down through generations.
 Perfect to make up a tray for an Easter or Spring gathering or take to a summer family reunion.

+The vintage inspiration for this old fashioned lemon square recipe is from my 1969 “Betty Crocker’s Cookbook.”
 Here are my modern modifications…doubled the recipe, used salted butter for the shortbread crust, added instant clear Jel to stabilize the filling, added lemon zest to both the crust and to filling to enhance the flavor, added small amount of lemon extract for flavor burst.

-Ingredient for Homemade Lemon Bars
+Ingredients for Lemon Bars

 Bottom Layer